Zuhu162/dund-sys-client/README.md

 ## New Things learnt

 - Using JWT for authorization and extract user data for different account features.
-- Using lodash library to implement some functionality
+- Using lodash library to implement some functionalities
 - Deploying and connecting app over Netlify and Heroku
 - Protecting routes
 - Better understanding of Asynchronous Javascript